krgn/developing-fsharp-on-nixos/slides/src/03_project.md

 #### A Note About Build Targets

-Since in _NixOS_ there is not Global Assembly Cache, the standard mechanisms for resolving default build targets shipped with _F#_ does not work as expected.
+Since in _NixOS_ there is no(t one, but many) Global Assembly Cache, resolving default build targets shipped with _F#_ does not work as expected.

 *****